Small Game Hunting

 - Written permission is required to hunt on private land.

 - A hunting license is required to hunt small game (with exceptions).
-See Hunting Licenses and Prices for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.
+See Hunting Licenses, Stamps and Permits for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.

-- Daylight fluorescent color clothing is required to hunt small game except crows (see Fluorescent Color Clothing Requirements and Exceptions, Hunting Regulations).
+- Daylight fluorescent color clothing is required to hunt small game except crows (see Fluorescent Color Clothing Requirements and Exceptions).

 - The use of decoys, calls and/or recordings may be used for crow hunting.